What research exists on nonverbal communication and body language in Germany

 - Nonverbal communication is studied as integral to both interpersonal and intercultural contexts.

-- Tools and methods unique to Germany are developed for assessing nonverbal behavior.
+- Tools and methods unique to Germany are developed for assessing nonverbal behavior, especially in healthcare.

 This overview provides a solid foundation of research perspectives on nonverbal communication and body language in Germany from various fields and applications.
 3, 6, 1, 2